nevermined-io/docs-legacy/docs/architecture/specs/access/README.md

 }]
 ```

-So when the PUBLISHER receives the `AccessCondition.Fulfilled` he can call the `EscrowReward.fulfill` method to receive the reward:
+So when the PUBLISHER receives the `AccessCondition.Fulfilled` he can call the `EscrowPayment.fulfill` method to receive the reward:

 ```
-await escrowReward.fulfill(agreementId, escrowAmount, receiver, sender, agreement.conditionIds[1], agreement.conditionIds[0])
+await escrowPayment.fulfill(agreementId, escrowAmount, receiver, sender, agreement.conditionIds[1], agreement.conditionIds[0])
 ```

 ## Consuming the Data